-When referring to vibratory asphalt compactors, we define amplitude as the distance the drum moves into the mat.
+We define amplitude, when referring to vibratory asphalt compactors, as the distance the drum moves into the mat.
 The weight of the drum, combined with drum movement, delivers impact force into the asphalt layer in order to reduce air voids and accelerate the densification process.
 The goal of the compactor operator, supervisor or quality control person is to select the maximum amplitude that the mat will accept without creating drum bouncing.

 Most modern asphalt compactors have two or more amplitudes.
 The compactor operator must know equipment capabilities and how to set up the machine for each amplitude setting.
 No matter how many amplitudes are available on a compactor, they are classed in the following manner.

 Selecting the correct amplitude should be approached as methodically as possible for each phase of compaction, especially the breakdown phase that creates the majority of the target density.
-If the amplitude (impact force) is too low during the breakdown phase, the common results are insufficient density, the need for too many repeat passes and the inability to keep up with the paver’s production.
-If the amplitude is too high, there is a risk of fracturing aggregates, losing density and leaving impact marks in the fresh mat.
+If the amplitude (impact force) is too low during the breakdown phase, the common results are: insufficient density, the need for too many repeat passes, and inability to keep up with the paver’s production.
+If the amplitude is too high, there is a risk of: fracturing aggregates, losing density, and leaving impact marks in the fresh mat.

 As a guide to help you select the correct amplitude during the breakdown phase, here are eight questions to answer when setting up the test strip or before beginning to work on any project.
 The answers to the questions are given a numerical value, based on each answer’s potential influence on amplitude selection.

-1 What is the lift thickness?
-In general, the thicker the asphalt layer, the more force you can apply without damaging the layer or creating drum bouncing.
-A basic way to relate amplitude to layer thickness is to use the classifications shown:
+In general, the thicker the asphalt layer the more force you can apply without damaging the layer or creating drum bouncing.
+A basic way to relate amplitude to layer thickness is to use these classifications:

 Mix Design Numeric Value